benycze/bsc-docker-container/README.md

 ## How to build the image

-The image is then built quite easily (the following example is for docker but you can use the same command using the podman):
+The image is then built quite easily (the following example is for docker but you can use the same command using the [podman](https://podman.io/) tool):

 ```bash
 docker build -t localhost/bsc-compiler --build-arg BJOBS=4 .